 We have shown that, for our ASL consultant at least, (i) some individual loci can undergo Locative Shift, that (ii) this can have semantic consequences, and that (iii) shifting can target highly iconic loci, including ones that were not explicitly introduced.
-We argued that the readings obtain suggest that a locus that underwent Locative Shift denotes a situation-stage of an individual, and hence has a more fine-grained semantics than a locus that hasn't undergone Locative Shift.
+We argued that the readings obtained suggest that a locus that underwent Locative Shift denotes a situation-stage of an individual, and hence has a more fine-grained semantics than a locus that hasn't undergone Locative Shift.
 In addition, (iv) shifting seems to be degraded with indexical loci, and possibly with non-indexical deictic loci as well.
-This can be explained in at least two ways: if indexical and possibly deictic loci have a locative specification that is already filled; or if loci established by iconic means (via the extra-linguistic situation) are fixed, possibly because they are non-arbitrary.
+This can be explained in at least two ways: if indexical and possibly deictic loci are incompatible with a locative specification (for instance because they intrinsically come with one); or if loci established by iconic means (via the extra-linguistic situation) are fixed, possibly because they are non-arbitrary.